Tips for Carrying Clothes for Ladakh Trip

 What clothes to wear in Leh Ladakh in June?

 June is when summer finally arrives in Ladakh.
-Both Manali Leh Highway and Srinagar Leh Highway opens up, and tourists begin to flow into Ladakh.
+Both Manali Leh Highway and Srinagar Leh Highway open up, and tourists begin to flow into Ladakh.
 Now, you need to make a balance of woolen clothes.
 Hence, you must carry a mix of light and heavy woolens for a Ladakh trip in June.
 Among the list mentioned in this article, the must-have clothing items to carry to Ladakh in June are listed as

 — fleece jacket or light woolen jacket (windproof),